TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 every rule involving row operations may be transformed into a rule about column operations.
 It is here that computing a determinant differs strikingly from the reduction of an (augmented) matrix to an echelon matrix.
 Another, more subtle difference is that a row operation applied to a matrix leads to an **equivalent** matrix, which we denote by the symbol $\sim$, whereas row or column operations on a determinant give **equal values** all the time.
 So then we write $=$.

+Note that in Rule i. of {prf:ref}`Prop:DetRowReduction:RowOps` the factor $c$ may be zero.
+This is also a slight difference to the scaling operation we used when row reducing a (for instance augmenting) matrix.
+There the scaling factor must be nonzero.

 ::::::

 In the next example column operations are used.